DoESLiverpool/DoES-IoT-server/README.md

-# mqtt-in-a-box
+# DoES-IoT-server
-Trivial install of Mosquitto onto a Raspberry Pi to set up a simple local MQTT broker
+Mosquitto and NodeRED, etc. server running on a Raspberry Pi stationed in DoES Liverpool to allow IoT experimentation.

 ## Installation